 Many of the companies with which we are competing or may compete in the future have significantly greater financial resources and expertise than we do in research and development, manufacturing, preclinical testing, conducting clinical trials, obtaining regulatory approvals, and marketing approved products.
+Moreover, actions taken in connection with the Reorganization to streamline our product portfolio may hamper our ability to remain competitive.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in more resources being concentrated among a smaller number of our competitors.
 Smaller and other early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
 These third parties compete with us in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.